This 2019 Washington State University rodent study from Dr. Michael Skinner’s lab found:

 Animal transgenerational studies have shown that epigenetic inheritance mechanisms may both express different phenotypes for each generation, and entirely skip a phenotype in one or more generations!

 2. Don’t limit your study designs to F1 children as did:

 - DNA methylation and childhood adversity and

 - Epigenetics research that was designed to fall one step short of wonderful.

-Don’t stop at the F2 grandchildren like:
+3. Don’t stop at F2 grandchildren as did: